youneselkaisi/London-Real-Estate-Dashboard/README.md

 - Districts closer to the city are more expensive, while those further away are much cheaper.

 ## Conclusion
 The London Real Estate Dashboard provides valuable insights into the property market for 2022.
 It highlights trends in property types, seasonal sales patterns, and district-level pricing, helping buyers and real estate professionals make informed decisions.
-Understanding that flats dominate city-center sales and detached homes remain the premium option allows for strategic planning in both investment and purchasing decisions.
+Understanding that flats dominate city-centre sales and detached homes remain the premium option allows for strategic planning in both investment and purchasing decisions.